pyOpenSci/pyopensci.github.io/_posts/2019-12-03-agu-2019-pyopensci-events.md

 ---

 Hey all!
-This is Leah!
 I'm a part of the pyOpenSci Leadership team and Director of the Earth Analytics Education Initiative at Earth Lab, University of
 Colorado, Boulder.
 There are several open source software events that you may want to consider if you plan to be at AGU 2019 this year in San Francisco.
 Please join us to learn more about pyOpenSci and to help shape what pyOpenSci